asharma567/chat_bot_w_RNN/README.md

 ---

-### Processing hundreds of millions of conversations for your autosuggest and auto-categorize models could take a very long time.
-How could you distribute the processing across multiple machines?
+### Training and prediction could take some time and considering how fast we need this, how would you scale across multiple machines?

 **Prediction**